Fire Alarm Installation Cost

 Building Regulation for Fire Alarms

-This means that if you are having any other work done on your home that will be subject to building regulations, then you will be required to also fit a mains powered alarm if you do not have one.
+This means that if you have any other work done on your home that will be subject to building regulations, then you will be required to also fit a mains-powered alarm if you do not have one.

-If you want to have battery-powered alarms in addition to a mains powered alarm that is absolutely fine.
-As long as there is one mains powered alarm in your home, you can do whatever else you want.
+If you want to have battery-powered alarms in addition to a mains-powered alarm, that is absolutely fine.
+If there is one mains-powered alarm in your home, you can do whatever else you want.

 Fire alarm regulations